Meet Christ's Governors

 Phil Rushby is a foundation governor representing the Richmond Team Ministry.
 He has lived in Richmond for more than 15 years, worships regularly at St Mary Magdalene Church in central Richmond and has 4 children at local schools, including Christ's.
 He holds a degree in Economics from the LSE and has worked in a variety of senior finance roles in the consumer goods industry in London, Asia and the Middle East.
 He is passionate about sport, especially running, with Richmond Parkrun being a weekly ritual for all his family.
 In addition, he has a keen interest in education and enjoys an occasional indulgence in wine, music and travel.

 Peter Sharp entered teaching in 2004 having studied sciences at Cambridge and Imperial.
 He has taught science in a number of schools (state and private) and is currently Director of Teaching and Learning at Westminster School.
 He moved to Twickenham five years ago and he and his wife attend St Mary Magdalene Church in Richmond where he learnt about Christ’s School.
 He has particular interests in teaching & learning, the professional development of teachers and life-long learning.

 Maxine Shaw is a parent governor.

-Rowan Woodward is a parent governor with 2 children at the school in years 11 and 9 and a third child at 6th form.
-She has been a governor at Christ's for 6 years and before that, was a governor for 8 years at her children's local primary school, Marshgate Primary.
+Rowan Woodward is a parent governor with 2 children at the school.
+She has been a governor at Christ's for 7 years and before that, was a governor for 8 years at her children's local primary school, Marshgate Primary.
 She has lived locally in Richmond for nearly 20 years.
 Her professional background includes a degree in Production Engineering and Management from Loughborough University and a career in computer programming and business systems implementation at one of the top 10 consulting firms.
 She currently runs a local bookkeeping business.
 She is passionate about education and strongly believes in supporting her local community.
 She enjoys travelling and has a life-long love for Gymnastics.